Best choice of glucose lowering therapies in type 2 diabetes

 -

-Empagliflozin can be started if eGFR > 20 mL/min but should be stopped if adverse effects occur or dialysis is started.
+Empagliflozin can be started if eGFR > 20 mL/min and should only be stopped if adverse effects occur or dialysis is started.

 -